darinpeetz/HPC_Training/lessons/bash/single_page.md

 	bin data home usr

-Remember that Linux is an extensionless system therefore when writing a shell script you don't have to append the `.sh` extension, however doing this will help you identify which files are shell scripts and which are not.
+Remember that Linux is an extensionless system, therefore when writing a shell script you don't have to append the `.sh` extension, however doing this will help you identify which files are shell scripts and which are not.

 In a shell script lines that start with `#` are considered comments and will not be interpreted.
 There are some exceptions however, including the first line of every script.